 Garbage collectors are also at risk for infections.
 The garbage they handle often includes biological matter and all sorts of bacteria, so infections through skin lesions are unfortunately common.

-If those risks weren’t enough, garbage truck accidents can cause serious injury or death.
+If those risks aren’t enough, garbage truck accidents can cause serious injury or death.
 These range from workers falling off moving garbage trucks to collisions with other vehicles and objects.

 Construction

-Construction frequently tops the list of the most dangerous jobs, with over 20 percent of worker fatalities in 2019 happening in the construction industry.
+Construction frequently tops the list of the most dangerous jobs in Texas with over 20 percent of worker fatalities in 2019 happening in the construction industry.
 The presence of heavy machinery on job sites is just one potential hazard.
 Others include strong electrical currents and scaffolding that is high off the ground.
 Falls, electrocution, traumatic brain injury, and crush injuries can occur in the blink of an eye on a construction site, so it is imperative to always follow safety procedures.
+It is interesting to note that when it comes to non-fatal injuries, the construction industry falls to 9th on the most injuries list with an average of 1.3 workers per 100 sustaining a non-fatal injury each year.

 Trucking